ahmadzakiakmal/Thesis/src/layer-1/README.md

 ### Flexible Setup

-The system now supports flexible configuration with a variable number of nodes:
+The system supports flexible configuration with a variable number of nodes:

 ```bash
 # Get dependencies and build the go binary